Police: 5 dead, 18 injured in Colorado nightclub shooting

 Lt.
 Pamela Castro of the Colorado Springs Police Department said police received a report of a shooting at Club Q at 11:57 p.m.

 Castro said there was one suspect who was injured and was being treated.
-She said it was not immediately clear whether he had been shot by officers.
+She said it was not immediately clear whether the attacker had been shot by officers.
 She said the FBI was on the scene and assisting in the case.

 The police department tweeted that it planned an 8 a.m. news conference at its operations center.